valtimo-platform/valtimo-documentation/release-notes/major12/12.0.0/valtimo-backend-libraries.md

 * **valtimo-dependency-versions module**

-  A new `valtimo-dependency-versions` module has been created, which at the same time removes the version control from `valtimo-dependencies` and `valtimo-gzac-depenencies` More information can be found [here](../../../getting-started/modules/core/valtimo-dependency-versions.md)
+  A new `valtimo-dependency-versions` module has been created, which at the same time removes the version control from `valtimo-dependencies` and `valtimo-gzac-depenencies`.
+  More information can be found [here](../../../getting-started/modules/core/valtimo-dependency-versions.md).

 * **New feature2**